 Section A – Individual Services

 List the number of consumers requesting and the number of consumers receiving each of the following services during the reporting year, including the IL core services.
-Include all consumers who were provided services during the reporting year through Part B funds, either directly by DSU staff or via grants or contracts with other providers.
-Do not include consumers who were served by any centers that received Part C funds during the reporting year.
+Include all consumers who were provided services during the reporting year through Subchapter B funds, either directly by DSE staff or via grants or contracts with other providers.
+Do not include consumers who were served by any centers that received Subchapter C funds during the reporting year.

 Note: The total number of individual services provided is not expected to equal the number of active CSRs during the reporting year, because one consumer may receive multiple services during the reporting year.
-Also, individuals who receive information and referral (I&R) services would not necessarily have an CSRs.
+Also, individuals who receive information and referral (I&R) services would not necessarily have CSRs.

 Advocacy/Legal Services – Assistance and /or representation in obtaining access to benefits, services, and programs to which a consumer may be entitled.